-- First line of defense Employees within each business line owns the risk, each area will identify, accept, mitigate, and manage risk on a day-to-day basis, adhering to the established Residential and Commercial Mortgage Underwriting and risk appetite policies and supporting guidelines of the Bank.
-This is also referred to as operational management. - Second line of defense The risk management, compliance and finance functions represented by the Chief Risk Officer, Chief Compliance Officer, and Chief Financial Officer respectively, establish policy and provide direction, guidance, methodology, tools and independent monitoring and analysis of first line of defense risk taking and risk management activities.
-The oversight functions are responsible for providing enterprisewide oversight of operational management.
+- First line of defense Employees within each business line owns the risk, each area will identify, assess, mitigate, manage and report on risk on a day-to-day basis, adhering to the established Residential and Commercial Mortgage Underwriting and risk appetite policies and supporting guidelines of the Bank.
+The first line is also referred to as operational management. - Second line of defense The risk management, compliance and finance functions represented by the Chief Risk Officer, Chief Compliance Officer, and Chief Financial Officer respectively, establish policy and provide direction, guidance, challenge, methodology, tools, independent monitoring, reporting and analysis of first line of defense risk taking and risk management activities.
+The oversight functions are responsible for providing enterprise-wide oversight of operational management.
 These groups are also referred to as oversight management. - Third line of defense Internal audit provides independent assurance on the adequacy and effectiveness of the ERM framework with the supporting practices and compliance of the first and second lines of defense.
 The Bank's Chief Internal Auditor reports directly to the Audit Committee and administratively to the Chief Executive Officer.
+The Board's Audit Committee assists the Board with its oversight of the Bank's financial reporting and internal audit functions.